carlosp420/PyPhyloGenomics/doc/getting-started.rst

 The file ``pulled_seqs_blastn_out.csv`` contains a BLAST output table with the blast results.
 PyPhyloGenomics has functions to filter out the table and get information about to answer the following:

-    * What are the longest gene-sequence to genome matches?
+    * Which are the longest gene-sequence to genome matches?
-    * What are the genes that are "distantly enough" from each other?
+    * Which are the genes that are "distantly enough" from each other?
 So that, they can used as independent evolutionary entities?

 4. As stated before, we prefer long exons for each of the candidate genes ( > 300 nucleotides):